This post explores the topic of shame vs. guilt in in relationships.

 Staying stuck in a place of shame instead of guilt can really take a toll.

-Its no wonder that shame is highly correlated with addiction, depression, violence, aggression, bullying, suicide and eating disorders.
+It's no wonder that shame is highly correlated with addiction, depression, violence, aggression, bullying, suicide and eating disorders.

 On the other hand, guilt is inversely correlated with addiction, depression, violence, aggression, bullying, suicide and eating disorders.